fwsGonzo/barebones/README.md

 - Unmapped zero page for the very common null-pointer access bugs
     - You have to enable this yourself, after CPU exception handling

+## Running

+Use ./run.ssh to build and run your kernel.
+- Use argument --kvm if you want to use hardware-accelerated virtualization, or you have built with -march=native in which you must use that.
+Enable virtualization in your BIOS settings if you haven't.
+- Use argument --vga to get a graphical window, which starts out in VGA textmode accessible at 0xb8000.
+- Use argument --sanitize to enable the undefined-sanitizer, catching problems like misaligned accesses and overflows.

 ## Goal

 The goal is to provide a barebones kernel project that implements the most basic C/C++ voodoo to let people start reading/writing to registers and devices immediately.
 The goal is also to provide people with a choice of using C or C++, or a mix of both.